DataBiosphere/data-store-cli/README.rst

 Configuration management
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The DataBiosphere CLI supports ingesting configuration from a configurable array of sources.
+The Data Biosphere CLI supports ingesting configuration from a configurable array of sources.
 Each source is a JSON file.
 Configuration sources that follow the first source update the configuration using recursive dictionary merging.
 Sources
 are enumerated in the following order (i.e., in order of increasing priority):